garyaiki/dendrites/README.md

 Edit configuration in Kafka install directory `/config/server.properties`

 ###### Optional settings for development
-You may want to delete topics.
+For development, you will want to delete topics.
 In `Server Basics` un-comment

 `delete.topic.enable=true`

 To advertise the broker in a local install.
 In `Socket Server Settings` add

 `listeners=PLAINTEXT://localhost:9092`